Gayle Tzemach Lemmon

-Gayle Tzemach Lemmon (born 7 September 1973) is an author who has written on the role of women and girls in foreign policy.
+Gayle Tzemach Lemmon (born 7 September 1973) is an American author who has written on the role of women and girls in foreign policy.
 She has held private sector roles in emerging technology for national security as well as financial services.
 She serves as an adjunct senior fellow at the Women and Foreign Policy Program with the Council on Foreign Relations and has written the New York Times bestsellers The Dressmaker of Khair Khana (2011), Ashley’s War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield (2015) and The Daughters of Kobani: A Story of Rebellion, Courage, and Justice (2021).
 A graduate of the University of Missouri and the Harvard Business School, Lemmon has covered a variety of topics such as women's entrepreneurship, women in the military, forced and child marriage, Syria and Afghanistan.
 She has also served as a board member of the Mercy Corps and the International Center for Research on Women, and as a member of the Bretton Woods Committee.
 She speaks Spanish, German, French and is conversant in Dari and basic Kurmanji.